The UK Energy Price Cap Explained:

 From Crisis to a New Normal

-To understand today’s prices, we need to look back at the extreme volatility of recent years.
+To understand the regulator’s new prices, we need to look back at the extreme volatility of recent years.
 The energy crisis, which began in late 2021, saw wholesale prices reach unprecedented levels.
 Without government intervention, the Ofgem price cap would have soared to £4,279 in January 2023.

 Time Period